-Hungarian is a hard language and this might sound like a long time, but don’t be disheartened from learning – you’ll start to understand things and be able to talk to people far sooner.
+Hungarian is a hard language and it might sound like learning it would take a long time, but don’t be disheartened from learning – you’ll start to understand things and be able to talk to people far sooner.

 Here are some things you can do to get started: